Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Destroying an Agent

-Before destroying an Agent Gameobject, you must mark it as done (and wait for the next step in the simulation) so that the Brain knows that this agent is no longer active.
+Before destroying an Agent GameObject, you must mark it as done (and wait for the next step in the simulation) so that the Brain knows that this agent is no longer active.
 Thus, the best place to destroy an agent is in the `Agent.AgentOnDone()` function:

 ```csharp
 public override void AgentOnDone()